Constraints on the AGN flares as sources of ultra-high energy cosmic rays from the Fermi-LAT observations: Data and method

 Flares satisfying the condition (\ref{eq:maglum_thr}) have never been observed in $V_\mr{GZK}$.
 Nevertheless it is possible to calculate their local energetics using much larger test volume $V_0$: we have selected a sphere with a radius corresponding to $z=0.3, ~V_0 \sim 10^{3}V_{\mathrm{GZK}}$.
 This volume is large enough to avoid significant statistical fluctuations and still it is appropriate to neglect effects of cosmological evolution at $z<0.3$.
 We selected all flaring sources satisfying Eq. (\ref{eq:maglum_thr}), that potentially could be the sites of UHECR acceleration.

-For almost 10 years Fermi LAT has been continuously observing the celestial sphere at energies $>100$~MeV.
+For almost 10 years Fermi-LAT has been continuously observing the celestial sphere at energies $>100$~MeV.
 That allowed us to compile the full census of the very bright flares in the local Universe.
 We have made use of the second catalog of flaring gamma-ray sources (2FAV) based on Fermi All-Sky Variability Analysis (FAVA) \cite{FAVA}.
 This catalog is a collection of gamma-ray sources which show significantly higher (or lower) photon flux in a given time window as compared to what could be expected from the average flux from the source direction.
 The catalog is based on the Fermi observations during the first 7.4 years of the mission.

 Among the AGNs in 2FAV we selected those within the test volume $V_0$.
 There are controversial determinations of $z$ for the source \mbox{PMN~J1802-3940}: there are a number of works with lower estimation, $z=0.296$ while in several others the source is placed at much higher redshift, $z=1.32$.
 For the sake of robustness, we did not include the source in our analysis.
 Moreover, it is possible that some AGNs could be in high state for a time span longer than 7.4 years and therefore enter the catalog as steady sources.
 In order not to miss such objects, we checked 3FGL catalog for 'superluminous' sources within $z=0.3$.
 For the sources with known redshift we approximated the isotropic equivalent radiative luminosity with $L_\gamma \sim 4 \pi d^2 F_{100}$, $d$ is the luminosity distance to the source assuming the standard cosmology ($H_0 = 69.6\text{km s}^{-1}\text{Mpc}^{-1}, \Omega_\mr{M} = 0.286$) and $F_{100}$ is the energy flux above 100 MeV taken from 3FGL.
 Only one source with the known $z \le 0.3$, S5~0716+71, exceeded the threshold (\ref{eq:maglum_thr}).
 This source is also in the 2FAV catalog and we included it in our analysis.
 The final list of selected AGNs consists of thirty eight sources and is shown in table~\ref{tab:longlist}.
-In this table $N_\mr{flare}$ is the number of strong flares detected in a given source\footnote{We call a 'flare' strong, when a source exceeds the threshold (\ref{eq:maglum_thr}).}.

 There are different ways to estimate the gamma flux with their own advantages and drawbacks.
 First, one can use aperture photometry (AP) light curves which are available, e.g., on the SSDC website\footnote{http://www.asdc.asi.it/}.
 This simple approach does not distinguish between source and background photons, therefore the flux is inevitably overestimated, especially at low galactic latitudes.
 Second, one can obtain maximum likelihood (ML) flux estimates for each flare using a Fermi Science Tools routine \textit{gtlike}.
 This approach is the most rigorous, but the total length of the time intervals to be analyzed and their number makes such a task more challenging.
 Therefore, we solve the task in two stages: first, calculate the kinetic energy output using AP data and estimate the contribution of each source; second, recalculate this quantity using ML, but only for the sources with large contribution.